 Manufactured by Voxson F.A.R.E.T., Rome

-The first Voxon transistor radio, and one of the earliest Italian transistor radios, but most likely it wasn't the first.
-And the same goes for two other early Italian transistor radios, the Radiabla Model 2010 by Radio Allocchio Bacchini, and CEI's Beta/Selonyx Hermann.
+The first Voxon transistor radio, and one of the earliest Italian transistor radios, but it wasn't the first.
+And the same goes for two other early Italian transistor radios, the Radialba Model 2010 by Radio Allocchio Bacchini (though this was in fact the first Italian pocket radio), and CEI's Beta/Selonyx Hermann.

 From correspondence I've received from Italian radio collectors, the Allocchio Bacchini